ptrtoj/ptrtoj.github.io/content/posts/ada.md

 ---
 title: "Ada on MacOS"
 date: 2024-06-10
-url: 'ada'
+url: "ada"
 ---

-[Work in Progress, but the important tips are already included!]
+**Work in Progress, but the important tips are already included!**

-## Bulid Toolchain
+## Bulid Toolchains

 You'll need basic build tools such as `gprbuild`, `gprmake`, and those are distributed with GCC.